In this article I'm going to show you how to take magic pictures during blue hour.

 In the case of the polarizer you have several options.
 You can screw it onto the corresponding adapter ring (if you're using a system like NiSi's, for example) or onto the front of the filter holder (if you're using a system like Lee's, for example).
 Or you can mount it on later.

-If you don't know the order in which you have to insert the filters or you have any other question, you'll find all the answers in our long exposure photography with lens filters guide.
+If you don't know the order in which you have to insert the filters or you have any other question, you'll find all the answers in our lens filters guide.

 Turn off the lens stabilization system